leechristie/advent-of-code-2023/logbook/day08.md

        break
 ```

+#### Part 2 - First Attempt (Obviously Wrong)

+I think you should always start Part 2 by simply throwing the code you have at it and seeing what happens.
+Sometimes on the early problems, this just works, and on the later ones you can at least learn something about how hard it will be.

+Fistly I just ran all 6 "ghosts" from the start points step by step until they are all on end points.

+Of course, this is too simple so doesn't solve the problem in any reasonable period of time.
+I suspect it has something to do with periodicity but don't know exactly how to do this yet.
+There was at least one problem in AoC 2022 solved by periodicity but I recall that was quite a bit more obvious than in this case, as here we have a graph theory type problem.

+#### Part 2 - Second Attempt (A Breif Distraction)

-For part 2, I did some optimization to the runtime by converting the strings to ints and therefor the lookup now uses two `list[int]`
+I did some optimization to the runtime by converting the strings to ints and therefor the lookup now uses two `list[int]`
-instead of `dict[str, tuple[str, str]]`, however, as expected this is not enough to solve the problem.
+instead of `dict[str, tuple[str, str]]`, however, as expected this is not enough to solve the problem, and I eventually removed this optimization.

-I'll need to try to figure out another solution, probably something to do with periodicity.

-Checking the cycles in ghost state (state = pair of ghost position and direction index).

-This is how long until each ghost gets back to a position it has been before with the 'program counter' for the direction instructions in the header pointing to the same instruction, so ghost `HVA` for example will at step $2$ be in the same state as step $15002$.
+However, part of my motivation here was distracting myself thinking about how I would solve it in C later, I won't have such easy access to hash tables, so I will likely do this for simplicity of implementation there, not strictly as an optimization.

+#### Part 2 - Third Attempt (Success)

+Coming back to the periodicity idea, I look for cycles.
+I know we can't just look for cycles in the position of the ghost but rather the pairing of the "step" and the ghost position.
+This is because these two need to be the same for the motion to repeat.

-There seems to be only once step in the cycle that is the end state.
+Initially, I ignore when the ghost find an end node (column 3 below), and only record the cycle lengths.
+But then go back and record the step of the end nodes, and there seems to be only one step in the cycle that is the end state!

 | Ghost (Start Position) | Cycle Steps [Lower, Bound) | End Step |
 | ---------------------: | :------------------------- | :------- |